 Karyn A. Temple, one of the world’s leading authorities on copyright, has been named Senior Executive Vice President and Global General Counsel at the Motion Picture Association.
 Temple, who will oversee all of our legal affairs and content protection efforts around the world, is joining the Association after serving more than eight years in the U.S. Copyright Office, most recently as the Register of Copyrights.

-We have updated and unified our global brand to reflect the dynamic nature of the film, television, and streaming industry.
-We are now known domestically and internationally as the “Motion Picture Association.”
-Regional divisions around the world will use the “Motion Picture Association” name, in addition to a geographic identifier – including in the United States.
+The Association will be known both domestically and internationally as the “Motion Picture Association.”
+Regional divisions around the world will use the “Motion Picture Association” name, in addition to a geographic identifier.
 An updated version of the iconic “globe and reel” logo that is so familiar to American moviegoers will now be used by all regional offices.

 The 2018 THEME Report, a comprehensive analysis and survey of the theatrical and home entertainment market environment (THEME), provides in-depth analysis of the state of the industry and an audience demographic survey.
 This year’s expanded study includes new reporting on global 3D box office estimates, data on the volume of original series production for television and online video services, and detailed demographic data for home entertainment viewing in the United States.

 The Motion Picture Association recently released a report to celebrate the 50th anniversary of its film rating system.
 The report, “G” is for Golden: The Motion Picture Association Film Ratings at 50, includes the results of a new survey of American parents, never-before-released, comprehensive data on the nearly 30,000 films rated since 1968, and a detailed look at the history, evolution, and process behind the ratings.